 Ora Type System – Working Design Document (v0.1)

-It is a working, evolving design document, not a final specification.
+Working, evolving design document, not a final specification.

 Ora is designed for deterministic, explicit, auditable smart contract development on the EVM.